nookit-dev/bnkit/README.md

 ## Key Highlights

-- **Zero Dependencies**: Our goal is to build this toolkit with no extra dependencies so your apps stay lean and fast, relying solely on Bun itself.
-- **Versatile**: U Tools is a toolkit to develop servers, decentralized networks, developer tools, custom Raspberry Pi software, and real-time software.
-Leverage the tiny direct Bun source code modules to solve your problems.
-- **Modular and Efficient**: Dive into a world where every design choice fuels your creative endeavors.
-U Tools's modular approach helps you build efficient applications with minimal abstraction layers.
+- **Zero Dependencies**
+- **Unit Tested**
+- **Vesatile** - for client side - import what you need, for server you have the option of loading the entire package.

-## Goals
+## U Tools Goals

-Our mission with U Tools is to create a dynamic, flexible, and user-friendly toolkit that can be integrated into any project, regardless of its complexity.
-Here are our key goals:
+U Tools aims to provide a dynamic, scalable, and user-friendly toolkit suitable for various project complexities.
+Key objectives include:

-- **Adaptable and Scalable**: U Tools is designed to fit seamlessly into any project, irrespective of its size or requirements.
-Whether you are a hobbyist building a small project or a developer part of a larger team, you can use U Tools as little or as much as you like, thanks to its modular architecture.

-- **Efficiency through Modularity**: With the modular architecture of U Tools, we aim to promote a "use-what-you-need" philosophy.
-Each module in U Tools is a standalone feature, allowing you to choose only what you need for your project.
-This reduces bloat and keeps your projects lean and efficient.

-- **Empowering Through Simplicity**: We believe in the power of simplicity.
-U Tools is created with a user-friendly approach, allowing developers of all skill levels to quickly and effectively use it.
-This fosters a more creative and productive environment.

-- **Evolving with Community**: We are committed to continuously improving and refining U Tools based on community feedback and contributions.
-Our goal is to create a toolkit that evolves with the needs of the community, ensuring its relevance and usefulness in the ever-evolving tech landscape.
+- **Scalability**: Designed to integrate seamlessly into any project, regardless of size or requirements, ensuring utility for individual developers and larger teams alike.

+- **Modularity for Efficiency**: Adopt a "use-what-you-need" philosophy with U Tools’ modular architecture.
+Each module operates independently, allowing selection based on project necessity, minimizing bloat and maximizing efficiency.

+- **Simplicity for Empowerment**: U Tools embraces simplicity, facilitating easy usage for developers at all levels, thereby nurturing creativity and productivity.

-- **Promoting Direct Problem Solving**: With U Tools's direct source code modules, we aim to foster a problem-solving approach that reduces reliance on heavy abstraction layers.
-This promotes a better understanding of your code and more control over your project.
+- **Direct Problem Solving**: U Tools' direct source code modules enhance problem-solving capabilities and reduce dependencies on heavy abstraction layers, offering greater code understanding and project control.

-Remember, with U Tools, your toolkit can grow with your project.
-Start small, add modules as you need them, and watch your project take shape with efficiency and ease.
+With U Tools, allow your toolkit to evolve alongside your project.
+Begin with essentials, integrate modules as needed, and shape your project efficiently.
 Happy coding!

 ## Features

 U Tools offers a wide array of utility modules including:

-Certainly!
-Here are more details about each of the U Tools modules:

 1. CLI: The CLI module aims to provide a simple way to build a basic command-line interface for tasks such as project scaffolding or generating configurations.
 It helps you handle command-line input, parse arguments, and interact with the file system.